rodrigocanellas/tenacitas/README.md

 pgm - program: an executable

+rsc - resources: any file that does not contain code, like PNG files

+scr - script: files with script programs

 shu - shuffle (cipher/decipher)

 sof - software: code that is related to software itself, like 'program_options'